lakshmigrao/Mod3Project/README.md

 # Future Enhancements

-### introducing a new model, commentmodel to comment on each recipe.
+- Introducing a new model, commentmodel to comment on each recipe.
-### modifying the project to use Redux.
+- Modifying the project to use Redux.